Alternating Direction Method of Multipliers-Based Parallel Optimization for Multi-Agent Collision-Free Model Predictive Control: Optimization for Parallel MPC

 \begin{remark} Based on the proposed initialization procedures, the optimum can be reached for the sub-problem~\eqref{eq:ADMM_iterations_2} directly, under the condition that each pair of agents maintains a safe distance.
 This is because the vector $z_c$ is chosen as a feasible solution with the proposed initialization procedures.
 It is also pertinent to note that if a safe distance is not maintained initially, the proposed initialization procedures will fail because the initial choice of the vector $z_c$ will not be feasible. \end{remark}

-\begin{remark} The control law of the proposed model predictive controller is the optimal solution to the optimization problem~\eqref{eq:outer_admm_prob} in a receding time window, and the controller parameters are always changed at each timestamp.
+\begin{remark} The control law of the proposed model predictive controller is the optimal solution to the optimization problem~\eqref{eq:outer_admm_prob} in a receding time window, and the controller parameters are always changed at each time stamp.
 To be more specific, a receding horizon control (RHC) structure based on the solution of the MPC problem is utilized in the proposed algorithm. \end{remark}

-\begin{remark} In terms of the stability of the closed-loop system, there are many existing literature that reports the results on stability of the typical model predictive controller such as~\cite{morari1993model, mayne2000constrained, venkat2005stability, stewart2010cooperative}. \end{remark}
+\begin{remark} In terms of the stability of the closed-loop system, there are many existing works that report the results on the stability of the typical model predictive controller such as~\cite{9109670, 8637808, eskandarpour2020constrained}. \end{remark}

+\begin{remark} It is well-known that increasing the prediction horizon can enlarge the domain of attraction of the MPC controller.
+However, this will increase the computational complexity.
+Weighting the terminal cost can also enlarge the domain of attraction of the MPC controller without the occurrence of the terminal constraints; thus, the stabilizing weighting factor of a given initial state can be included, which has been proved in~\cite{limon2006stability} that the asymptotic stability of the nonlinear MPC controller can be achieved. \end{remark}

 The proposed parallel optimization method is summarized as Algorithm~\ref{algo:1}.